dylan-profiler/visions/docs/_sources/visions/getting_started/extending.rst.txt

             return pdt.is_categorical_dtype(series) and series.cat.ordered

+In this example, ordinal declares a single `IdentityRelation` from categorical.
+The meaning of `IdentityRelation` is not particularly important in this case, just know it means the mapping function between categorical and ordinal is the identity function.

+We can also see the `contains_op` requires the sequence to be an ordered categorical physical type.

 Alternatively you can choose to base a type on an existing type.
 This is convenient when you only change a single relation.